allenai/Break/explore.md

 <div>
   <p class="note">
-    <i>What flight do you have from atlanta to dallas on august twenty seventh in the morning</i>
+    What flight do you have from atlanta to dallas on august twenty seventh in the morning
   </p>
 </div>